Colt Challenge FAQ

 How does the lottery work/can I pick my horse?

 Youth are asked to rank their top ten favorite weanling horses.
-Then youth are randomly assigned a number and horses are selected for them based on their top ten and random ranking.
+Then youth are randomly assigned a number and horses are selected for them based on their top ten ranking.

 Can I pick up more than one horse?

 Devil’s Garden weanlings are reserved for the youth program but after all the youth have been assigned their horses, additional weanlings will be available through the Modoc National Forest adoption or sales program.
 Additional older horses are also always available for adoption or sale.